zero-to-mastery/resources/Python.md

 - [Python Basic To Advance Concepts](https://www.codewithharry.com/videos/) This guy has got you covered in all aspects and branches of python.
 Do give a try and enjoy it in hindi language too.
 PS: he provides source code to every tutorial.

 - [Python Tutorial: Python Online Course](https://www.python-course.eu/python3_course.php) This tutorial provides a comprehensive and in-depth introduction to the Python language.
 The course is aimed at both beginners and intermediate to experienced programmers or developers who are looking for differences to other programming languages.

+-[Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming](pdfdrive.com/python-crash-coursepdf-e33417142.html) This book is great to revise concepts and there are some projects which are really great for beginners.
+The exercise are really easy but the content is real gold